 Easily accessed by public transport, there are tram stops all around the train station.
+Again, your best bet is to have krakow.jakdojade.pl plot your course to the train station from wherever you happen to be in town.
 If you take the tram or bus to 'Dworzec Głowny' you will end up somewhere near the intersection of Basztowa/Lubicz and Pawia/Westerplatte streets (there are several stops at this intersection); head through the underpass (if necessary) and across the square in front of Galeria Krakowska to the train platforms.

 If you take the tram or bus to 'Dworzec Główny Zachód,' enter Galeria Krakowska, descend one level and follow the signs.

 If you take the tram to 'Dworzec Główny Tunel' you are basically already in the underground transport centre - just follow signs to the train platforms.